-Elementary and secondary educational institutions have mounting challenges to address in order to maintain standards of quality for academics and facilities, especially as the population of students continues to increase, and the way we’re looking at traditional school structures is evolving as a result of COVID-19.
+Elementary and secondary educational institutions have mounting challenges to address in order to maintain standards of quality for academics and facilities.
+Especially as the population of students continues to increase.
+The way we’re looking at traditional school structures is evolving as a result of COVID-19.

 How Enrollment Growth Affects Schools

 School enrollment has been steadily growing since 1985, after growing rapidly in the previous decades due to the baby boom that followed the end of World War II.
 In 2019, approximately 56.6 million students attended elementary and secondary schools in the United States, and projected data from Education.org predicts that enrollment rates will continue to climb.

 To accommodate these growing numbers of new school-age students, school districts have implemented a variety of different solutions.
 Although new construction still happens, schools often bring in portable modular classrooms as a first step to take in higher numbers of students.

 How COVID-19 Affects Schools